What is the Legends & Lore® Marker Grant Program?

 What “legends?”
 What “lore?”

 “Folklore” encompasses many forms of informal, traditional culture.
-Markers should reflect important parts of community heritage, which can include local tales as well as traditions, crafts, celebrations, music, and people whose identity is important to the place.
+Markers should reflect important parts of community cultural heritage, which can include local tales as well as traditions, foods, crafts, celebrations, music, and people whose identity is important to the place.
 What are important parts of your community’s story that should be passed on?

 More examples of projects: